 It’s not only the Academic Mall that’s green here; our philosophy and even some of our buildings are, too—the Wilhelmina Cullen Welcome Center and the Prothro Center for Lifelong Learning are both LEED certified, and we will seek LEED certification on two new multi-use residential buildings now under construction.
 Southwestern was the second university in Texas to sign the Talloires Declaration, a formal commitment to sustainability in higher education.
 In 2009, Southwestern also signed the College and University Presidents Climate Commitment.
 In addition, Southwestern was the first university in Texas to change to 100% wind energy.

-Southwestern student-athletes (Go, Pirates!) compete in NCAA Division III basketball, cross country, golf, lacrosse, soccer, swimming and diving, tennis, and track and field for men and women; men’s baseball, and football; and women’s softball and volleyball.
+Southwestern student-athletes (Go, Pirates!) compete in NCAA Division III basketball, cross-country, golf, lacrosse, soccer, swimming and diving, tennis, and track and field for men and women; men’s baseball and football; and women’s softball and volleyball.
 Our teams are members of the Southern Collegiate Athletic Conference (SCAC) with Austin College, Centenary College, Colorado College, University of Dallas, Johnson & Wales, St. Thomas, Schreiner University, Texas Lutheran University, and Trinity University.
-Our football team is an affiliate member of the American Southwest Conference (ASC) whose members include Belhaven University, Concordia University Texas, East Texas Baptist University, Hardin-Simmons University, Howard Payne University, LeTourneau University, Louisiana College, University of Mary Hardin-Baylor, McMurry University, Texas Lutheran University, University of the Ozarks, Sul Ross State University, University of Texas at Dallas, and University of Texas at Tyler.
+Our football team is an affiliate member of the American Southwest Conference (ASC), whose members include Belhaven University, Concordia University Texas, East Texas Baptist University, Hardin–Simmons University, Howard Payne University, LeTourneau University, Louisiana College, University of Mary Hardin–Baylor, McMurry University, Texas Lutheran University, University of the Ozarks, Sul Ross State University, University of Texas at Dallas, and University of Texas at Tyler.
 For those looking for less official (but still competitive) activities to choose from, there are 22 intramural sports and two club sports: SU Cheerleaders and SU Dancers.
 More than 60% of our students participate annually in some form of organized physical activity.

 Success after Southwestern